Petroleum License Testing/Hazardous Areas Testing (DSCAR)

-In order to satisfy maintenance requirements under these regulations, taking into account the duty of use of certain equipment, inspection and testing should be carried out annually in respect of the following: –
+In order to satisfy maintenance requirements for Petroleum Licence testing under these regulations, taking into account the duty of use of certain equipment.
+Inspection and testing should be carried out annually in respect of the following: –

 - – Electrical equipment in and associated with, hazardous areas.